jocelynxyq/VISOfMall/README.md

 $ npm install
 $ node app.js
 ```
-open your browser and access to`localhost:3000`.
+open your browser and visit `localhost:3000`.

 Here are some details: